-You can configure the FPGA fabric and boot the HPS independently, in any order, providing you with more design flexibility:
+Once powered, the FPGA fabric and HPS can be configured independently thus providing you with more design flexibility:

 - You can boot the HPS independently.
 After the HPS is running, the HPS can fully or partially reconfigure the FPGA fabric at any time under software control.
-The HPS can also configure other FPGAs on the board through the FPGA configuration controller. - You can power up both the HPS and the FPGA fabric together, configure the FPGA fabric first, and then boot the HPS from memory accessible to the FPGA fabric.
+The HPS can also configure other FPGAs on the board through the FPGA configuration controller. - Configure the FPGA fabric first, and then boot the HPS from memory accessible to the FPGA fabric.